 Dear internet, here is a treat.

-Once upon a time, a long, long, time ago, a relative of mine brought a waffle iron up to our cabin on the north shore of the lake in Pinecrest, California.
+Once upon a time, a long, long, time ago, a relative of mine brought a waffle iron up to ({filename}my-happy-place.md) of the lake in Pinecrest, California.
 Not knowing what else to make with it, another relative of mine (my grandmother, I’m told), modified a buttermilk waffle recipe and posted it on the inside of a cabinet.

 Every year for 34 years I’ve enjoyed these waffles.
 It’s the hallmark of my summer.
 I write now, dear internet, to share this goodness with you.